dortania/OpenCore-Legacy-Patcher/docs/ICNS.md

 ### Updating Mac Boot Picker icons

-To update the Mac Boo Picker icons is actually quite simple, on the root of your drive simply drop the icon onto the root of the drive with the name `.VolumeIcon.icns`
+To update the Mac Boot Picker icons is actually quite simple, on the root of your drive simply drop the icon onto the root of the drive with the name `.VolumeIcon.icns`

 ![](../images/mac-icns-drive.png)